lb0507/ClassFindr/README.md

-# Fall 2024 Software Engineering Project
-Welcome to the Project for COSC 4319!
+# Welcome to ClassFindr!

+ClassFindr is designed to help new students locate their classes on campus.

+(Someone more creative than me enter something here please.   -Logan)